 For example, if the source of a river is poisoned, it will hit the entire stretch of animals during summer.
 In the same way, hackers target the most accessed physical location to attack the victim.
 That point could be a coffee shop, a cafeteria, etc.

-Once hackers are aware of your timings, using this type of hacking, they might create a fake Wi-Fi access point and modify your most visited website to redirect them to you to get your personal information.
+Once the hacker is aware of your timings, they can use this type of attack to create a fake Wi-Fi access point.
+Using this they can modify your most visited website to redirect them to you to get your personal information.
 As this attack collects information on a user from a specific place, detecting the attacker is even harder.
 One of the best ways to protect yourself again such types of hacking attacks is to follow basic security practices and keep your software/OS updated.

 7. Fake WAP

-Even just for fun, a hacker can use software to fake a wireless access point.
+Just for fun, a hacker can use software to fake a wireless access point.
 This WAP connects to the official public place WAP.
-Once you get connected the fake WAP, a hacker can access your data, just like in the above case.
+Once you get connected to the fake WAP, a hacker can access your data, just like in the case above.

 6. Eavesdropping (Passive Attacks)

-Unlike other attacks which are active in nature, using a passive attack, a hacker just monitors the computer systems and networks to gain some unwanted information.
+Unlike other attacks that are active in nature, using a passive attack, a hacker can monitor the computer systems and networks to gain some unwanted information.

 The motive behind eavesdropping is not to harm the system but to get some information without being identified.
 These types of hackers can target email, instant messaging services, phone calls, web browsing, and other methods of communication.
 Those who indulge in such activities are generally black hat hackers, government agencies, etc.

 Phishing is a hacking technique using which a hacker replicates the most-accessed sites and traps the victim by sending that spoofed link.
 Combined with social engineering, it becomes one of the most commonly used and deadliest attack vectors.

-Once the victim tries to login or enters some data, the hacker gets that private information of the target victim using the trojan running on the fake site.
+Once the victim tries to login or enters some data, the hacker gets the private information of the target victim using the trojan running on the fake site.
 Phishing via iCloud and Gmail account was the attack route taken by hackers who targeted the “Fappening” leak, which involved numerous Hollywood female celebrities.

 4. Virus, Trojan, etc.